mikeathan/nodeherder/README.md

 Backend TODO

-- RemoveDevice Handler add context request so we can emit back the updated deviceList
+- RemoveDevice Handler add context request so we can emit back the updated deviceList api limiter cache with expiration
-- get rid of whitelists for device expose population or refactor it, as expose can change for somereason (eg luminance_lux to luminance) device bridge utilize diagnostics category api limiter cache with expiration
 - mqtt: if cant connect after timeout, exit